-Multi component moulding or 2K moulding is a common way of forming products that require characteristics, one material alone just cannot provide.
+Multi component moulding is a common way of forming products that require characteristics, one material alone just cannot provide.
 It’s often used to give stability, functionality, product differentiation, added aesthetic appeal or marketability over traditional designs.

 For example using a hard-soft component, the hard component provides the strength whereas the soft component acts as a sealant or insulation or generates good haptics.
 In most cases, the main purpose of combining the plastics in an injection moulding process is to save costs by reducing the number of processing, handling and assembly steps or joining processes.

 In most applications, a good adhesion between the components is desired.
 It can be achieved by various means or a combination of methods listed below:

 • Choosing the materials that are compatible with each other

 • Modifying one component to improve compatibility with the second one

 • Choosing materials that have similar surface energies